peter88213/nvhelp-de/source/scap_novx/index.rst

 Abschnitte kennzeichnen
 ~~~~~~~~~~~~~~~~~~~~~~~

-Either apply the "Scene" style, if any, via context menu, or tick "Shadow" in the Inspector to mark the note as section.
+Either apply the "Section" style, if any, via context menu, or tick "Shadow" in the Inspector to mark the note as section.

 .. figure:: _images/mark_section.png
    :alt: Screenshot

    Screenshot: Set note shadow

-To make the section a "Notes" section, either apply the "NotesScene" style, or make its border style "Cloud" in the Inspector.

 Notizen kennzeichnen
 ~~~~~~~~~~~~~~~~~~~~